zzzeek/sqla_tutorial/README.rst

 interactive code demonstrations, which are present here in the ./slides/ folder.

+.. note:: You don't have to install the software in order to participate in the tutorial!
+Mike will be running through the same code in the screenshare.

 The .py files in this folder are plain Python files and can be read directly as the code is presented.
 Alternatively, they can be run within the same "slide runner" environment as follows (prerequisites: git, Python virtualenv